Article I Offices

 Teams hosting APDA-sanctioned tournaments must clearly indicate in their invitations if they plan to impose late fees and other punitive measures on attending teams that do not pay registration fees on time.

 Teams hosting APDA-sanctioned tournaments may not instruct a judge to give a score higher than 29 or lower than 27 for a speech that the judge considers to be average.
-Teams that give such instructions without receiving an exemption from the Board prior to the beginning of the tournament will be fined the average cost of registration at their tournament.
-This fee shall not be assessed to the host of the North American Debate Championship when that host is not an APDA member school.
+Teams that give such instructions without receiving an exemption from the ex-officio members of the Board prior to the beginning of the tournament will be fined the average cost of registration at their tournament.
+This fee shall not be assessed to the host of the North American Debate Championship.

 Teams hosting APDA-sanctioned tournaments that intend to allow debaters who either 1) have no remaining APDA eligibility or 2) are not currently primarily enrolled in a community college, junior college, four-year college or university to compete must announce this policy at least one week in advance of the beginning of their tournament.
 Teams that fail to do this, but allow such debaters to compete anyway, will be fined the average cost of registration at their tournament.
-This fee shall not be assessed to the host of the North American Debate Championship when that host is not an APDA member school, nor will it be assessed to tournaments occurring before February 23, 2018.
-Debaters who graduated within the current academic year are considered ‘primarily enrolled’ at the institution from which they graduated until they otherwise become ineligible, they become affiliated with a different member school, or the academic year ends, whichever comes first.
-A debater not primarily enrolled may continue to debate for the school in which they were most previously enrolled if they are on leave of absence.
-Such a debater should notify and provide proof of on leave status, and will remain affiliated with their school for at least one year after the start of their leave of absence.
+This fee shall not be assessed to the host of the North American Debate Championship.

 If the Board of Trustees appoints a Tab Observer to monitor a particular tournament, the team hosting that tournament must allow the observer to monitor the tournament’s tab room and must give the observer access to all information relevant to tabulation.
-The appointment of a Tab Observer requires the agreement of n-1 of the ex officio members of the Board of Trustees, where n is the number of Board of Trustees members voting on a given Tab Observer.
-If the number of ex officio members of the Board of Trustees voting on a given Tab Observer is less than or equal to three the appointment of the given Tab Observer requires a unanimous agreement of the voting ex officio members of the Board of Trustees.
-APDA Board must return a decision to the applying Tab Observer at least one week in advance of the tournament date barring exceptional circumstances, and must provide an official justification to the candidate if rejected.
+The appointment of a Tab Observer requires the agreement of n-1 of the ex-officio members of the Board of Trustees, where n is the number of Board of Trustees members voting on a given Tab Observer.
+If the number of ex officio members of the Board of Trustees voting on a given Tab Observer is less than or equal to three the appointment of the given Tab Observer requires a unanimous agreement of the voting ex officio members of the Board of Trustees as well as the Class A and B trustees.
+The ex-officio members of the Board must return a decision to the applying Tab Observer at least one week in advance of the tournament date barring exceptional circumstances, and must provide an official justification to the candidate if rejected.
 If a rejected candidate would like to challenge the Board of Trustees’ decision, they may do so by providing a response, upon which the Board of Trustees will re-vote and inform the candidate of the decision within 48 hours of the appeal.

 Schools intending to require prepayment for their tournament(s) must announce so at scheduling or in its official tournament bid to the Board of Trustees.